-This minor provides specific training for students interested in industries that create and manufacture pharmaceuticals, biomaterials, and agents for gene and cell therapies or for those desiring in-depth preparation for future graduate study in biotech research.
+This minor provides specific training for McCormick students interested in industries that create and manufacture pharmaceuticals, biomaterials, and agents for gene and cell therapies or for those desiring in-depth preparation for future graduate study in biotech research.

-- 5 courses in biological science and biochemical engineering: BIOL SCI 210-1, 210-3; BIOL SCI 210-2 or CHEM ENG 275; CHEM ENG 375, 377 - 1 quarter of research (CHEM ENG 399) in an approved laboratory; students should verify with the minor coordinator that the project and lab are appropriate - 4 electives providing opportunity for greater depth in both fundamental biology and engineering applications: - 1 course from CHEM ENG 371, 372, 379, 475, 478, 479 - 1 course from BIOL SCI 301, 309, 315, 319, 323, 333, 355, 390

-- 2 additional courses from the lists above or from BMD ENG 315, 317, CHEM 210-3, CIV ENV 441, or up to 2 more units of CHEM ENG 399 - A minimum GPA of 2.0 is required in the courses in the certificate program. - A McCormick BS degree must be completed. - No more than 5 courses may be double-counted to fulfill requirements in the major program. - Students should discuss how best to satisfy prerequisites for required courses, especially CHEM ENG 375, with the minor coordinator. - Students must complete a "Petition to Receive" form for the minor and submit it to the McCormick Academic Services Office before the beginning of their final quarter as undergraduates.
+- 6 courses in biological science and biochemical engineering: BIOL SCI 215, 218; BIOL SCI 216 OR CHEM ENG 275; BIOL SCI 217 OR BMD ENG 303; CHEM ENG 375, 377 - 1 quarter of research: CHEM ENG 399 in an approved laboratory, or the set of 0.34-unit laboratories (BIOL SCI 220, 221, 222) - 3 electives providing opportunity for greater depth in both fundamental biology and engineering applications - 1 course from CHEM ENG 371, 379, 475, 478, 479 - 2 courses from CHEM ENG 371, 379, 399, 475, 478, 479; BIOL SCI 309, 315, 319, 323, 333, 355, 390; BMD ENG 317; CHEM 210-3; CIV ENV 441 - A minimum GPA of 2.0 is required in the courses in the minor. - A McCormick BS degree must be completed. - No more than 5 courses may be double-counted to fulfill requirements in the major program. - Students should discuss how best to satisfy prerequisites for required courses, especially CHEM ENG 375, with the minor coordinator. - Students must submit a completed Petition to Receive form for the minor to the McCormick Academic Services Office before the beginning of their final quarter as undergraduates.

-CHEM ENG 190-0 Engineering of Chemical and Biological Processes Survey of engineering principles as they are applied to processes involving chemical and biological transformations.
+CHEM ENG 190-0 Engineering of Chemical and Biological

+Processes Survey of engineering principles as they are applied to processes involving chemical and biological transformations.
 Examples from the chemical, pharmaceutical, biotechnology, food processing, electronics, and other industries.
 Impact of economics, ethics, and other nontechnical constraints.

-CHEM ENG 210-0 Analysis of Chemical Process Systems Introduction to process systems.
+CHEM ENG 210-0 Analysis of Chemical Process Systems

+Introduction to process systems.
 Material balances and stoichiometry.
 Analysis of process system flow sheets.
 Introduction to departmental computing facilities.
 Basic numerical analysis.
 Prerequisites: CHEM 103; GEN ENG 205-4 (may be taken concurrently).